Dave E Tofanelli, MBA, PhD

-Prior to Synergos, Dr. Tofanelli was employed by WellPoint, Inc., where he was responsible for overseeing the national vendor contracting effort.
+Prior to Synergos, Dr. Tofanelli was employed by WellPoint, Inc., where he was responsible for overseeing vendor contracting.
 In addition to his experience at WellPoint, Dr. Tofanelli was a vice president at MedMark Services, Inc., where he oversaw the construction, staffing and operations of outpatient medical treatment facilities.
 Dr. Tofanelli was also the chief executive of Kaiser Permanente Mid-Atlantic Health Plan’s largest medical treatment facility.
-He has held significant development and management positions with multispecialty group practices, large regional health care systems, and practice management organizations.
+He has also held significant development and management positions with multispecialty group practices, large regional health care systems, and practice management organizations.

 In addition to his professional experience, Dr. Tofanelli has held adjunct professor positions with various universities for over 20 years.
 Currently Dr. Tofanelli is on the active faculty of High Point University, California Lutheran University, and California State University, Channel Islands.
 Dr. Tofanelli’s adjunct teaching experience also includes prior positions with Biola University, Central Michigan University, George Mason University, the University of Maryland at College Park, and the University of Laverne.